Twelve years ago, I wrote an article posted on the ESN website entitled “The Sin Question.”

 And He has committed to us the message of reconciliation [that is, restoration to favor with God].” ~II Corinthians 5:29 (AMP)

-Note by ESN: If we realize that God has forgiven us of all our sins and does not hold them against us anymore, then there is no place for the Law in our life anymore because the Law will have accomplished its purpose for which it was given, and that was to lead us to Christ.
+Comments by ESN: When we come to realize that God has forgiven us of all our sins and does not hold them against us anymore, then there is no place for the Law in our life anymore; the Law will have accomplished its purpose for which it was given, and that was to lead us to Christ.
 Therefore, the sin question is over.
-Listen to: Atonement and Propitiation (clear explanation of the two) [offsite link]

 Footnotes by ESN: